TUT-ARG/DCASE2016-baseline-system-python/README.md

 `minimum_event_length: 0.1`
 : Minimum length (in seconds) of outputted events.
-Shorted event are filtered out.
+Events with shorter length than given are filtered out from the system output.

 `minimum_event_gap: 0.1`
 : Minimum gap (in seconds) between events from same event class in the output.
-Consecutive events having shorter gaps between them than set are merged together.
+Consecutive events (event with same event label) having shorter gaps between them than set parameter are merged together.

 7. Changelog
 ============
-#### 1.0 / 2016-02-04
+#### 1.0 / 2016-02-08
 * Initial commit

 8. License